gillty1995/se_project_react/README.md

 **Final Thoughts**

-The main UI and functionality of the app is finished but it definetly needs more fine tuning.

-I ran out of time before my deadline to add the update weathercard funcitonality based on different weather, but will add it in as soon as I can.
+UI runs smoothly with the new api, and the profile route is set up but can use updates.
+I would've liked to add a delete confirmation modal but ran out of time.

 **Plug Ins**